TDT is not, at present, sending money to the Mugumu Safe House.

-Female Genital Mutilation (FGM) is illegal in Tanzania, but it is practised in remote areas far from the police, and often only discovered at an antenatal check.
-Family loyalty is strong, and many women are unwilling to tell what their relatives have
+Though illegal in Tanzania, Female Genital Mutilation (FGM) is practised in remote areas far from the police, and often only discovered at an antenatal check.
+Family loyalty is strong, and many women are unwilling to tell what their relatives have done.

 TDT Local Representative Rhobi Samwelly knows only too well the pain girls go through, as she herself was a victim of FGM.
 Rhobi is passionate about ending the practice, and has spent many years leading a team of actors, singers and dancers into villages to educate and change attitudes towards FGM.
 They have had huge success, but Rhobi knew it was not enough.

-Attached to the Safe House is a vocational training centre where the girls learn computer technology, and more traditional skills such as tailoring.
+Attached to the Safe House is a vocational training centre, designed to enable girls to learn computer technology, and more traditional skills such as tailoring.
 The aim is that when they leave they will be well set up to earn their own living.
-The Safe House is fully staffed with a matron, social worker and security guard, assisted by local volunteers.
+Staffing of the Safe House was to include a matron, social worker and security guard, assisted by local volunteers.

-The generosity of Christchurch, Morningside Edinburgh and DAAT has secured the post of the social worker at the Safe House for 3 years.
+The generosity of Christchurch, Morningside Edinburgh and DAAT secured the post of a social worker at the Safe House.
 The first social worker, Sophia Mchomvu worked voluntarily alongside Rhobi during the 2014-15 Cutting Season.
-She was very successful and a key member of staff and liaises with the girls’ families and the police.
-She has recently decided to leave and a replacement will be appointed.
+She was very successful and a key member of staff, liaising with the girls’ families and the police.

-Two posts of Teacher in Charge and Legal Assistant have been funded by donation from 2 BTS members.
-The teaching at the VTC has been subject to criticism by TDT Project Officers and the new post should strengthen this.
-The Legal Assistant supports the Safe House with difficult cases not only of girls escaping FGM but also of women experiencing Gender Based Violence or forced early marriage.
+Two posts of Teacher in Charge and Legal Assistant were funded by donation from 2 BTS members.
+The teaching at the VTC had been subject to criticism by TDT Project Officers, and addressed by the new teaching post.
+The Legal Assistant supported the Safe House with difficult cases not only of girls escaping FGM but also of women experiencing Gender Based Violence or forced early marriage.
 A new appointment of Teacher in Charge was made in April 2016.